 Nepetalactone causes a hallucinogenic effect.
 Some say the effects are similar to LSD; others say they are more similar to marijuana (some people claim that smoking catnip induces a high like that of marijuana, not that we recommend you try it).
 Because cats affected by catnip roll on the floor—which mimics a female in estrus—it has been suggested that the plant acts as an aphrodisiac, but this is unlikely, as males react the same way as females.
 What is likely is the cat is reacting to similar feel-good pheromones released during sexual courtship/activity.
 However, non-sexual behaviour—including playing, chasing, and hunting—can also be observed.

-Around 50–66% of cats are affected by catnip and to differing degrees.
+Between 50–66% of cats are affected by catnip.
 Kittens younger than eight weeks old aren’t able to enjoy its effect; in fact, they show an aversion to it.
-It’s not just domesticated cats who enjoy the effects of catnip; many other wild species of cats also enjoy it including lions, tigers, leopards, servals, lynxes, leopards and cougars.
+Lions, tigers, leopards, servals, lynxes, leopards and cougars also enjoy the effects of catnip.
 Cats can smell 1 part per billion in the air.
-Males and females, fertile or desexed—there appears to be no one group more readily affected by catnip than another.

 The response to catnip is inherited as an autosomal dominant gene, which means the gene only needs to be passed on from one parent.